Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

   Matching behavior is determined by a <a href="/setup/mapping#unique-identifiers">unique identifier</a>, configured later.
 </div>

-You can select from any combination of the following (handles for configuration in brackets):
+You can select from any combination of the following (handles for configuration in brackets), as per FeedMe's default behavior:

 - **Create new elements** (`add`) - Adds new elements if they do not already exist (as determined by a _unique identifier_).
 If an element _does_ exist, it will only be updated if **Update existing elements** is enabled.
 - **Update existing elements** (`update`) - Updates elements that match the _unique identifier_.
 If no existing element matches, one will be only be created if **Create new elements** is also enabled.